After 26 incredible years at the club, Sir Alex Ferguson took charge of his 1,500th and final Manchester United game in May 2013.

 “At 21 years of age, he is going to be a phenomenal player.
 I think he can play anywhere on the pitch.
 He has such a massive influence, with his instinct and reading of the game.
 He has a drive about him.”

 But the centre-back failed to live up to those lofty expectations and has spent most of his United career on the treatment table.

-While he is still on United’s books, Jones has made just two Premier League appearances since the start of 2019-20 and is regularly linked with a move away.
+While he is still on United’s books, Jones has made just a handful of Premier League starts over the past few seasons and will almost certainly leave the club this summer.

 After being deemed surplus to requirements by Van Gaal, Evans followed Lindegaard to West Brom in the summer of 2015.
 The Northern Ireland international got his career back on track at the Hawthorns before joining Leicester City in 2018.

 “You know, Jonny Evans should have been a Manchester United player now, of course,” Solskjaer said in March 2021.
 “But sometimes football takes you other places when changes in management happen.”